-“I have set watchmen upon thy walls, O Jerusalem, which shall never hold their peace day nor night: ye that make mention of the Lord, keep not silence, And give Him no rest, till He establish, and till He make Jerusalem a praise in the earth.”
+“I have set watchmen upon thy walls, O Jerusalem, which shall never hold their peace day nor night: ye that make mention of the Lord, keep not silence, And give Him no rest, till He establishes, and till He make Jerusalem a praise in the earth.”
 (Isaiah 62:6-7)

 Located on a plateau in the Judean Mountains between the Mediterranean and the Dead Sea, is one of the oldest cities in the world.

 It is considered holy to the three major Abrahamic religions- Judaism, Christianity, and Islam.

 Israelis and Palestinians both claim Jerusalem as their capital, as Israel maintains its primary governmental institutions there and the State of Palestine ultimately foresees it as its seat of power; however, neither claim is widely recognized internationally.

-During its long history, Jerusalem has been destroyed twice, besieged 23 timed, attacked 52 times, and captured and recaptured 44 times.
+During its long history, Jerusalem has been destroyed twice, besieged 23 times, attacked 52 times, and captured and recaptured 44 times.

 The oldest part of the city was settled in the 4th millennium BCE.
 In 1538, walls were built around Jerusalem under Suleiman the Magnificent.